Ever wanted to get a closer look at some of Chicago’s historical landmarks, museums, and architectural sites? Now’s your chance!

 On October 16 + 17 you can get a free behind-the-scenes look at some of the city’s most historical and culturally significant buildings and trails as part of Open House Chicago.

 Read on for more information on how you can take advantage of this yearly city-wide Chicago experience.
-And while you’re exploring the city, make sure to stop by for a climbing session at one of our BKB Chicago locations West Loop or Lincoln Park, located right in the center of it all!
+And while you’re exploring the city, make sure to stop by for a climbing session at one of our BKB Chicago location in West Loop, located right in the center of it all!

 What is Open House Chicago?